SEX & THE ENGLISH LANGUAGE

 Now there’s a fine old word, the fuck word.
 It is more like the real deal in its sexual context.
 It is so relished a term it is not to be kept just for sex.
 It has been commandeered for ordinary use as an all-purpose utterance.
 In its adjective form – the ubiquitous fucking this and fucking that – it has come to mean anything or nothing.
 Unfortunately it’s sexual prowess is diminished because of overuse elsewhere.

 When respectable language fails there is no shortage of slang for those who need it.
-Long lists of words for every sexual activity can be found online.
+Long lists of words for every sexual activity can be found.
 There are dozens of terms for blow-job and wank.
 Interestingly a standard thesaurus I just checked provides no synonyms at all for masturbate.
 What a stiff word it is, more appropriate to a biology lab than an orgasm.
 And again – orgasm – surely that doesn’t quite capture a lover’s ecstasy.
 It has to be said though, occasionally the formal offerings are more appealing.
 I’ll have anal sex any day before fluff the duff or the meat-missile mud bath!

 There doesn’t seem to be much gender equality when it comes to how certain sex words are used.
-Take genitalia: Whereas prick, cock and schlong are pretty harmless – even in their erectile forms, hard-on and boner - we are not appreciated for saying cunt.
+Take genitalia: Whereas prick, cock and schlong are pretty harmless – even in their erectile forms, hard-on and boner - we are not appreciated for using cunt.
 For whatever reason that’s a no go area.
 Pussy slips off the tongue far easier being something of a cuddle-word like shag.
 These words convey soft and playful.
 Like the personified dick and fanny they have a jokey-ness about them.
 Not to be taken too seriously they mask embarrassment.

 And I suppose there’s the rub, the embarrassment around sex.
 It mirrors the shame humans feel about many of their animal functions.
 Perhaps it is part of the denial over time, part of the pretence that we are essentially elevated, that we are spiritual beings set apart from the rest of nature.
 That may be true in respects but not fundamentally.
 At root humans are as biological and material as any other nature entity.